-What does a REVS Check NSW do?
+What does a REVS Check do?
 It tells you whether your pick is on the Register of Encumbered Vehicles and has money owing from the previous owner.
 If it does, the relevant creditor may be able to repossess it.

+In NSW alone, a whopping 5.25 million vehicles have been registered for that year, accounting for a 2.8% increase in registration from the previous year.
 You certainly don’t want to inherit someone else’s debt along with your new car; the REVS Check NSW ensures you won’t.

-If a REVS Check NSW can’t tell you everything you need to know, where else do you go to for information?
+If a REVS Check can’t tell you everything you need to know, where else do you go to for information?
 Nearly 12% of Australians in the market for a used car ask their father for advice.
 Now we’re not saying you shouldn’t go to dear old dad, but 23% of those who ask someone else end up with a dud – so you could be putting yourself at risk.

-CarHistory can help when your family’s advice or REVS Check NSW falls short.
+CarHistory can help when your family’s advice or NSW REVS Check falls short.
 We’re the first and only website in Australia that stores data on used cars no matter what state or territory they’re in.